lockss/lockss-rtd-manual/docs/configuring.rst

    Complete this section only if you answer :kbd:`N` to |postgres-guilabel|.

-1. :guilabel:`Fully qualified hostname (FQDN) of PostgreSQL host:`
+1. :guilabel:`Fully qualified hostname (FQDN) of PostgreSQL host`

    Enter the hostname of your PostgreSQL database, for example :samp:`mypgsql.myuniversity.edu`.

-2. :guilabel:`Port used by PostgreSQL host:`
+2. :guilabel:`Port used by PostgreSQL host`

    Enter the port where your running PostgreSQL database can be reached, for example :samp:`5432`.

-3. :guilabel:`Login name for PostgreSQL service:`
+3. :guilabel:`Login name for PostgreSQL service`

    Enter the user name for your PostgreSQL database.
 The default is :samp:`LOCKSS`.

-4. :guilabel:`Schema for PostgreSQL service:`
+4. :guilabel:`Schema for PostgreSQL service`

    Enter the schema name to be used by the LOCKSS system.
 The default is :samp:`LOCKSS`.

-5. :guilabel:`Database name prefix for PostgreSQL service:`
+5. :guilabel:`Database name prefix for PostgreSQL service`

    Prefix to use for any LOCKSS databases.
 The default is :samp:`Lockss` (note the uppercase/lowercase).

-6. :guilabel:`Password for PostgreSQL database:`
+6. :guilabel:`Password for PostgreSQL database`

    Enter the password for your PostgreSQL database.

-7. :guilabel:`Password for PostgreSQL database (again):`
+7. :guilabel:`Password for PostgreSQL database (again)`

    Re-enter the password for your PostgreSQL database (if the two passwords do not match, the password will be asked again).